 Everyone seems to be into home automation these days.
 Sellers often want to know if their home would be more appealing if it had some smart technology.
 Here’s how to decide whether or not to add a few tools to your home as a benefit to buyers.

 1. What Is Smart Technology?

 In essence, smart technology is the ability to have technology to do a portion of your thinking for you.
 Smart tools should generally have a couple of functions.
 The first will be to perform its job as specified.
 For example, with a smart thermostat, you should be able to set a temperature and expect it to work as instructed.
 Smart technology can also do more, however.
 Smart tools should, at least in theory, be able to make some decisions on the homeowner's behalf.
-A smart thermostat may be able to determine ideal settings without guidance, allow users to change settings remotely, and provide up-to-date reports about energy usage.
+A smart thermostat may be able to determine ideal settings for a Gallatin home without guidance, allow users to change settings remotely, and provide up-to-date reports about energy usage.